 Create WordPress Database Using phpMyAdmin

-Once the database has been created, go to your browser and navigate to WordPress installation folder.
-In our case the URL is:
+The next step is to go to the browser and navigate to the WordPress installation folder.
+In my case, the URL is:

 - Install LAMP